logscape/Logscape/README.md

 └── system-bundles
 ```
 ## Running Tests
 Logscape uses the Ant build manager for testing purposes.
-Each module can run individual tests, or the master module can be used to test the code baswe.
+Each module can run individual tests, or the master module can be used to test the code base.
 To test a single module
 * Navigate to the specific module directory
 * Run `ant testSingle`